user202729/plover/doc/api/oslayer_keyboardcontrol.rst

         output through regular typing.
 This allows us to intercept keyboard events when using keyboard input.

+        If the function is called without any parameters, unsuppress all keys.

-        :type suppressed_keys: List[str]
+        :param Sequence[str] suppressed_keys:

-    .. method:: key_down(key)
+    .. attribute:: key_down

-        A custom method that is called when a key is pressed. `key` is a string representing the name of the key, and must be in :data:`SUPPORTED_KEYS`.
+        An attribute that is called when a key is pressed.

+        The called function should take `key`, a string representing the name of the key, and must be in :data:`SUPPORTED_KEYS`.

         Does nothing by default.

-    .. method:: key_up(key)
+    .. attribute:: key_up

-        A custom method that is called when a key is released. `key` is a string representing the name of the key, and must be in :data:`SUPPORTED_KEYS`.
+        An attribute that is called when a key is released.

+        The called function should take `key`, a string representing the name of the key, and must be in :data:`SUPPORTED_KEYS`.

         Does nothing by default.